ailenus/SortManager/readme.md

 the `sort` method of the `Sorter` interface as public final, and contains one more protected abstract method `sortHelper`, which takes an array of integer primitives `array` and an integer primitive `length` and returns nothing.
+The concrete implementations of `sortHelper` sorts the passed array in ascending order.
 The overridden `sort` method makes a copy of the passed array using the public static `copyOf` method of the `java.util.Array` class and invokes the `sortHelper` method with the array copy and the length of the array before returning the array copy.